Pratiksha-287/crack-the-code/README.md

 ## Acknowledgments

-Special thanks to @KG-Coding-by-Prashant-Sir for inspiration.
+Special thanks to [KG-Coding-by-Prashant-Sir] for inspiration.